needsupport/ios-weather-dashboard/README.md

 - Icon mapping
 - Location handling

+## Performance Optimizations

+The app implements several performance optimizations:
+- Lazy loading of view components
+- Data caching for API responses
+- Conditional rendering to reduce view complexity
+- Efficient redrawing of chart components

+## Core Design Patterns

+- **Observer Pattern**: Implemented via SwiftUI's `@Published` and `@ObservedObject`
+- **Dependency Injection**: Services are injected into ViewModels
+- **Factory Pattern**: Used for creating different service implementations
+- **Adapter Pattern**: Used for adapting different API responses to our model
+- **Repository Pattern**: Implemented in the data layer for abstracting data sources

+## Known Issues

+- Chart visualization might not render correctly on smaller devices when many data points are shown
+- Weather alerts sometimes display brief loading delay on initial fetch
+- Location selection occasionally requires multiple attempts on first launch
+- Temperature conversion doesn't update immediately in some edge cases

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## License